Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 17.29.18 UTC
+- WIB: Jumat, 5 September 2025 18.21.02 UTC
-- WITA: Jumat, 5 September 2025 18.29.18 UTC
+- WITA: Jumat, 5 September 2025 19.21.02 UTC
-- WIT: Jumat, 5 September 2025 19.29.18 UTC
+- WIT: Jumat, 5 September 2025 20.21.02 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: attitude
+Kategori: friendship